SwissDataScienceCenter/renku/docs/developer/services/services_architecture.rst

 - renku_: the meta repository with deployment scripts, documentation and kubernetes helm charts
 - :ref:`renku-gateway <api_gateway>`: an API gateway connecting clients to the APIs of the different backend services
-- :ref:`renku-graph <graph_service>`: a collection of services concerned with activating, building and querying the Renku knowledge graph
+- :ref:`renku-graph <graph_services>`: a collection of services concerned with activating, building and querying the Renku knowledge graph
 - :ref:`renku-notebooks <notebooks_service>`: a service integrating GitLab repositories with JupyterHub
 - renku-python_: python API & Command Line Interface (CLI)
 - renku-ui_: web front-end interface